MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/arc-enabled-kubernetes/cicd-workflow.md

 - Application Developers are responsible for pushing their source code, triggering builds, and creating container images.
 - Application Operators are responsible for maintaining the application repositories, configurations, environment variables, app-specific helm charts, Kustomizations etc.
 - Cluster Operators are responsible for setting up the cluster baseline.
 They would typically be concerned with setting up cluster wide components and policies.
-They maintain a directory or directories which contain common infrastructure tools such as namespaces, service accounts, role bindings, CRDs, cluster-wide policies, ingress components etc.
+They maintain a directory or directories which contain common infrastructure tools such as namespaces, service accounts, role bindings, CRDs, cluster-wide policies, ingress components, etc.

 #### Repository Structure